alackles/CMSC-150-WT-23/_pages/lectures/week7/week7-classes-contd.md

 # Questions from the Reading

+> What is an instance?

+> What is a static method vs. an instance method?

+> Checking for equality vs. identity -- what does it mean that two things are equal vs. that they are the same?

 # Live-Code/Lecture

 We're continuing our Date example from last class.
 This time, we'll add some methods to print, to check for equivalency, and to change the date.